run-llama/llama_index/docs/end_to_end_tutorials/dev_practices/component_wise_evaluation.md

 BEIR is useful for benchmarking if a particular retrieval model generalize well to niche domains in a zero-shot setting (without fine-tuning).

+Here is a notebook showing how the BEIR dataset can be used with your retrieval pipeline.

 We will be adding more methods to evaluate retrieval soon.
 This includes evaluating retrieval on your own dataset.

 ## Evaluating the Query Engine